 Yes, My Kids Had Real Toys Too

-Don’t get me wrong, Adalia had toys, as did her younger siblings, but I was careful to never have an excess of toys and the toys we did have were open-ended to promote imagination.
+Don’t get me wrong, Iris had toys, as did her younger siblings, but I was careful to never have an excess of toys and the toys we did have were open-ended to promote imagination.
 You can see our favorites here.

 In addition, my kids always had a drawer in the kitchen where they could access things like plastic lids, wooden spoons, and cups to stack.
 This kept them busy and (kind of) out of trouble as I cooked.